Retro Rocket OS

 Remarks

 Deprecation note: GOTO and GOSUB are supported for legacy programs but deprecated.
 Prefer PROC/FN calls (with ENDPROC / = return) for structured control flow.
-Likewise, ON ERROR GOTO/GOSUB is deprecated in favor of ON ERROR PROC.
+Likewise, ON ERROR GOTO/GOSUB is not supported, the BASIC programmer must use ON ERROR PROC.

 If you insist on writing explicit numbers, the tokenizer will accept them, but it’s discouraged unless you went to school with a T-Rex.